PaloAltoNetworks/multicloud-automation-lab/docs/04-respond/dag.rst

 Apply the Dynamic Address Group to a rule
 ------------------------------------------------
 Now that we've defined a VM Information Source and a Dynamic Address Group, let's put them to use.
-Navigate to **Policies > Security Rules** in the firewall web interface.
+Navigate to **Policies > Security** in the firewall web interface.

 .. figure:: new_rules.png
    :align: center